 Why should I designate a contingent beneficiary?

-Life is full of the unexpected.
+Life is full of unexpected outcomes.
 Selecting a contingent beneficiary is a prudent way to protect yourself and your loved ones from a number of “what-if scenarios,” such as your primary beneficiary not being alive at the time a claim is made.

-Another reason you would want a contingent beneficiary listed is to avoid the death benefit proceeds becoming payable to the insured’s estate, where it may be subject to estate taxes and a delay in disbursing money.
-(Note: If you’ve already set up a living trust and/or have a will established this might not be an issue.)
+Another reason you would want a contingent beneficiary listed is to avoid the death benefit proceeds becoming payable to the insured person’s estate should your primary beneficiary not be around, where it may be subject to estate taxes and a delay in disbursing money.
+(Note: If you’ve already set up a living trust and/or have a will established, this might not be an issue.)

 How do I go about choosing a contingent beneficiary?

 For many families, the choice is to designate a child or the person who would be the legal guardian of your children.
-If you don’t have children, consider a close family member or friend.
-If you would like to divide your benefits — for example, if you have multiple children — you can allocate a certain percentage of said benefits to each person.
+If you don’t have children, consider a close family member or friend as the contingent beneficiary.
+If you would like to divide your benefits — for example, if you have multiple children — you can allocate a certain percentage of those life insurance proceeds to each person.

-Oh, and in case you’re wondering: Yes, you can name a charitable organization as a beneficiary, though you’ll likely want to talk to an insurance professional about how to set that up.
+Oh, and in case you’re wondering: Yes, you can name a charitable organization as your chosen beneficiary.

 What is a common mistake people make when picking a contingent beneficiary?

 People often list children who are minors, in which case they also need to name a custodian.
-The mistake some people make is naming a custodian who is also the primary beneficiary.
+As surprising as it may be, the mistake some people make is naming a custodian who is also the primary beneficiary.
 This is not a suitable arrangement since the custodian would be deceased in order for this situation to come about in the first place.